encukou/freezeyt/docs/config.md

 ### Progress bar and logging  {: #conf-cli-progress }

-The CLI argument `--progress` controls what `freezeyt` outputs as it handles pages:
+The CLI argument `--progress` controls what Freezeyt outputs as it handles pages:

 * `--progress=log`: Output a message about each frozen page to stdout.